Federal government supports projects for Veterans experiencing or at risk of homelessness

 Quick facts

-- The Veteran Homelessness Program supports Veterans who are experiencing or at risk of homelessness in securing and maintaining housing and addressing underlying issues.
+- The funding announced today is provided through the Services and Supports Stream of the Veteran Homelessness Program.

-- Ottawa Innercity Ministries is receiving $1,163,129 through the programs and supports stream.
+- The federal government is investing $3,240,057 in Veterans Transition Network and $1,863,698 in John Howard Society of Victoria through the Services and Supports Stream of the Veteran Homelessness Program.

-- Veterans' House Canada is receiving $2,619,653 through the programs and supports stream.
+- The Veteran Homelessness Program supports Veterans experiencing or at risk of homelessness in securing and maintaining housing and addressing underlying issues.

 - The Veteran Homelessness Program is funding projects under two streams: